 Andrea McArthur has a passion for all things visual.
 Type is her true love and goes weak over great design.
 After being a graphic designer for many years she has switched hats to become an educator of graphic design and enjoys watching others fall in love with design too.
-She runs her solo freelance design business in Brisbane.
+She runs her solo freelance design business.

 Janine Fitzpatrick blogs at Shambolic Living where readers get to feel far happier about their lives when they experience the chaos of hers.
 She is coming to terms with being the mother of two teenagers, has given up on the dream of a tidy house and still plans to write a book one day.